 Preparation for Everyday Life

-We offer opportunities to put your new recovery skills into practice in various real-world social situations.
-Depending on the Promises treatment program you attend, you may engage in volunteer work in the community and participate in outings such as bowling, shopping, movies and dining out.
-These situations help you experience everyday activities while in treatment with the support of your clinical team and peers.
+We offer opportunities to put your new recovery skills into practice.
+Depending on the Promises treatment program you attend, you may engage in volunteer work in the community.
+Or you might go on outings such as bowling, movies and dining out.
+You’ll experience everyday activities with the support of mental health professionals.

-When you attend one of our residential drug rehabs or mental health treatment programs, you become part of our Promises family for life.
-We have an extensive alumni network that offers invaluable peer support and accountability in recovery.
-Many of our treatment programs offer alumni and aftercare groups as well as regular alumni events and outings.
+When you attend one of our inpatient drug rehabs or mental health treatment programs, you become part of our Promises family for life.
+We have an extensive alumni network.
+It offers invaluable peer support and accountability in recovery.
+Many of our treatment programs offer alumni and aftercare groups.
+We also host regular alumni events and outings.

 Continuing Care Planning

 Promises’ clinicians make sure you have recovery resources in place when you leave treatment.
 These may include:

 - Appointments with mental health professionals

 - Connections to recovery resources in the community such as support groups

 Depending on which Promises treatment program you attend, you may have access to a 12-month continuing care plan.
 These continuing care services:

 - Are based on principles that have proven to promote long-term recovery from addiction